Community Neighbourhood Watch

 Existing Neighbourhood Watches - of which there are now over 300 in Haringey with an estimated 19,000 members - are run by local residents with support from the police and partner agencies, including the council.
 Members of the Watch decide their objectives how it will operate.
 The Haringey Association of Neighbourhood Watches meets on a quarterly basis to update members and share information.
-Minutes from these meetings can be viewed at the bottom of this page.

 Up until recently Watches had focused on activity within their local streets, but they are now being encouraged to ‘adopt’ their local parks and green spaces and report incidents to the Community Neighbourhood Watch Coordinator.

 If you would like to join your local Neighbourhood Watch, start a new one or report anything suspicious or incidents of anti social behaviour taking place on the streets or in the parks of Haringey, please contact the Community Neighbourhood Watch Coordinator using the contact details above.

 Tell us what you think about this page

 Please use this space to tell us how we can improve this page, or the website in general.

 If you have a service problem or complaint you need help with then please visit our contact pages.

 Please be responsible for your own, and others' safety when using our parks:

 - Use parks for exercise only – walk, jog, cycle, dog walking